top of page

 As the Chair of the Criminal Justice Reform committee - made up of myself and 2 other city council members - I guided the process toward intrinsic reform as we have all been further educated by incidents at the national level in the past year and a half across our country.
 We were able to pass an ordinance for Cite and Release, which reduces the chance for minor offenders (Class C, some class B and A) to be taken to jail and be cited instead, then having to appear before a Magistrate to satisfy their original offense.

-We continue to move forward.
-Hays County continues to work on a Cite and Diversion prosecutorial process.
-We continue to support them in this endeavor.
-Moving toward a Law Enforcement Assisted Diversion (LEAD) model of policing - where counselors are made available to offenders at the point of initial contact with Law Enforcement - is part of the work that needs to continue.
+The city has continued to address these issues.
+Hays County has made inroads on creating a Public Defender's office and a Cite and Diversion prosecutorial process has been nominally implemented.
+Even though moving toward a Law Enforcement Assisted Diversion (LEAD) model of policing - where counselors are made available to offenders at the point of initial contact with Law Enforcement - has fallen by the wayside in recent years, it remains part of the change that needs to happen.

 markserious.jpg